Travel guide

 You can install the eSIM before leaving home and configure it to activate automatically when you arrive in Japan, or activate it manually when you land.

 Important: verify that your phone is eSIM compatible before purchasing.
 Most iPhones from XS, Samsung Galaxy from S20, and Google Pixel from 3 are compatible.
-See the full list at purasim.com.
+Check the full list on purasim.com.

 Photo: Balazs Simon via Pexels